-- 6. Present: We also need to recall that: - The Georgia Performance Standards provide yearlong learning goals. - Units of study typically involve multiple standards and elements, and many standards and elements will be addressed throughout a grade or course. - > Units of study often take weeks to complete. - Transition: Now that we have recalled our prior knowledge, let's look at what this workshop holds for us.
+- 6. Present: We also need to recall that: - > The Georgia Performance Standards provide yearlong learning goals. - Units of study typically involve multiple standards and elements, and many standards and elements will be addressed throughout a grade or course. - Units of study often take weeks to complete; and During that time students should demonstrate growing levels of competence. - 7.
+Transition: Now that we have recalled our prior knowledge, let's look at what this workshop holds for us.